awwx/ar/readme.md

 of list; but whatever choice we make there will be some other case that the default doesn't cover.

-The current choice for ac (which seems to be useful the most often) is to translate an Arc `nil` into the symbol "nil" when it appears in the car of a pair, and to translate it into a Racket null "()" when it's in the cdr of a pair.
+The choice made in ar (which seems to be the most useful the most often) is to translate an Arc `nil` into the symbol "nil" when it appears in the car of a pair, and to translate it into a Racket null "()" when it's in the cdr of a pair.

 Thus in: